Stents don’t work.

 And here’s the huge surprise finding – after 6 weeks, patients reported improvement in angina symptoms and demonstrated improved stress test results, regardless of whether they received a stent or not.

-The chance that this one study will change practice patterns is low.
-Already, questions are arising as to whether 6 weeks of follow-up is enough.
-But the findings should truly give us pause as to how we treat heart disease today.
-Because pre-conceived notions about the effectiveness of our standard therapies just might be completely wrong.
+The chance that these results will change practice patterns is low.
+Because it's hard to not want to do SOMETHING if someone has a blockage - especially in an artery supplying blood to the heart!
+But all of these findings add up to a theme - and should truly give us pause as to how we treat heart disease today.
+Because pre-conceived notions about the effectiveness of our standard therapies just might be highly overblown, if not actually wrong.

 What isn’t in dispute?

-- Lifestyle change – and especially a better diet - can reverse blockages, improve blood flow and help you avoid that heart attack in the first place.
+- Lifestyle change – and especially a better diet - has been documented to reverse blockages, improve blood flow and help you avoid heart attacks.
+And help your medications work even better!

 Get heart health tips and articles like this, delivered right to your email.